scottishgovernment/economicactionplan.mygov.scot/pages/future-skills-action-plan/4-skills-matter-for-scotland.md

 Skills give us the ability to do things well.
 They are fluid and wide-ranging.
 While the ability to programme a computer requires technical skills, others relate to transferable abilities such as being able to think creatively, deliver as part of a team or successfully multitask.

-The Scotland's Future Skills Action Plan recognises that, whilst Scotland is a highly-skilled country supported by a successful skills system that continues to deliver strong outcomes, we must ensure the system adapts to meet the challenges and opportunities ahead.
+Scotland's Future Skills Action Plan recognises that, whilst Scotland is a highly-skilled country supported by a successful skills system that continues to deliver strong outcomes, we must ensure the system adapts to meet the challenges and opportunities ahead.

 Socio-economic trends, including the global climate emergency, demographic changes and the uncertain impact of technology, necessitate that Scotland’s skills system evolves and becomes more adaptable.